orbkit/orbkit/doc/install.rst

 .. _h5py: http://www.h5py.org/
 .. _mayavi: http://docs.enthought.com/mayavi/mayavi/index.html

-Installation
+Instructions
 ------------

-orbkit has to be manually installed.
-This is a simple procedure and can be carried out in Linux using ``bash`` as follows:
+The manual installation of orbkit is a simple procedure and can be carried out using ``bash`` as follows:

 Choose the directory, where you want to install orbkit.
 Open a terminal window, e.g. ``gnome-terminal``, and navigate to this directory.
-In this example we will use the home directory.
-If you use a different directory simply replace ``$HOME`` by your preferred folder throughout the whole section.
+In this example, we will use the home directory.
+If you want to use a different directory simply replace ``$HOME`` by your preferred folder throughout the whole section.

     .. code-block:: bash